kleinmann-orm/kleinmann-orm/docs/logging.rst

 Logging
 =======

-Current tortoise has two loggers, `tortoise.db_client` and `tortoise`.
+Current kleinmann has two loggers, `kleinmann.db_client` and `kleinmann`.

-`tortoise.db_client` logging the information about execute query, and `tortoise` logging the information about runtime.
+`kleinmann.db_client` logging the information about execute query, and `kleinmann` logging the information about runtime.

-If you want control the behavior of tortoise logging, such as print debug sql, you can configure it yourself like following.
+If you want control the behavior of kleinmann logging, such as print debug sql, you can configure it yourself like following.

 .. code-block:: python3